La Grange Declarations: La Grange Declaration I

 We are anguished by the fact that countless Christians believe that the Bible gives to the modern State of Israel a divine right to lands inhabited by Palestinian people, and divine sanction to the State of Israel’s policy of territorial acquisition.

 The statement was co-sponsored by the Middle East Task Force of the Presbytery of Chicago (PCUSA) and the Palestine Human Rights Campaign.
-The declaration was endorsed by a diverse group of evangelical, mainline Protestant, Catholic, and Christian Orthodox leaders, including Ralph Abernathy, Thomas Gumbleton, Lewis Smedes, Mark Hatfield, Stephen Mott, Syngman Rhee, Richard Shaull, and Jim Wallis.
+The declaration was endorsed by a group of evangelical, mainline Protestant, Catholic, and Christian Orthodox leaders, including Ralph Abernathy, Thomas Gumbleton, Lewis Smedes, Mark Hatfield, Stephen Mott, Syngman Rhee, Richard Shaull, and Jim Wallis.

+Rev. Don Wagner, a Presbyterian minister who was one of the sponsors of the conference, identified the declaration as an important development in Christian opposition to Zionism in the United States.
+Dan Simmons, an Evangelical Covenant Church minister who was formerly the director of World Vision for Palestine and Israel, said that the La Grange Declaration was a turning point for him in his views on the Middle East.

 The statement drew criticism from some Jewish organizations and Christian observers.
 The Anti-Defamation League (ADL) expressed concern that the declaration ignored Israeli security and Jewish human rights, while the National Christian Leadership Conference for Israel criticized the lack of Israeli or Jewish voices in the discussion.
-The declaration was criticized by others as well for framing the Israeli-Palestinian conflict in unfair terms.

-The La Grange Declaration was a seminal moment in the history of Christian anti-Zionism, leading some to radically change their views on Israel and Palestine.
-The Christian aid organization World Vision has come under special focus in this regard, both with praise and with criticism.
+Catholic priest George Higgins criticized the conference and declaration as biased toward the Palestinian position and insufficiently balanced in their treatment of the conflict.